Types of Nursing Degrees and Levels Explained | A Beginners Guide to Your Nursing Career

 What could you earn?

-The BLS does not break down income differences between nurses with associate’s degrees and bachelor’s degrees.
-The annual median wage for all RNs is $73,300.
-Nurses who have a bachelor’s degree are more likely to be in the highest 90th percentile, which has an average wage of $111,220.
+The BLS does not provide a specific breakdown of income differences between nurses with associate’s degrees and bachelor’s degrees.
+However, the annual median wage for all RNs is $81,220.
+Nurses holding a bachelor’s degree are more likely to fall into the highest 90th percentile, where the average wage is around $129,400.

 Master of Science in Nursing

-A Master of Science in Nursing (MSN) is a degree that typically lands between a BSN and a Doctor of Nursing Practice (DNP).
-Many MSN students focus on a clinical concentration area, such as pediatrics or women’s health.
-Graduates of these nursing programs may work as an advanced practice registered nurses, or APRNs.
+A Master of Science in Nursing (MSN) is an intermediate degree that falls between a BSN and a Doctor of Nursing Practice (DNP).
+MSN students often specialize in clinical concentration areas, such as pediatrics or women’s health.
+After completing these nursing programs, graduates may work as advanced practice registered nurses (APRNs).

 Who is it for?